funatsufumiya/jeejah/Readme.md

 ## Caveats

-Lua 5.1 does not allow yielding coroutines from inside protected calls, which means you cannot use `io.read`, though LuaJIT and Lua 5.2+ allow it.
+PUC Lua 5.1 does not allow yielding coroutines from inside protected calls, which means you cannot use `io.read`, though LuaJIT and Lua 5.2+ allow it.

 ## License

-Copyright © 2016-2018 Phil Hagelberg and contributors
+Copyright © 2016-2019 Phil Hagelberg and contributors

 Distributed under the MIT license; see file LICENSE